PeterCamilleri/CX16/docs/proc_grammar.md

             -- identifier must be a type previously defined in the code. array_type  &rarr; "array" "[" number "]" "of" type
-            -- number must be greater than zero. record_type &rarr; "record" (identifiers ":" type)* "end"
+            -- number must be greater than zero.
+            -- the array must not exceed the implementation dependent size limit. record_type &rarr; "record" (identifiers ":" type)* "end"

 vars        &rarr; "var" (identifiers (":" type)? ("=" expression)? ";")*